Many often wonder, “Is there a difference between observability and monitoring?”

 Why Is Observability Important?

-Observability describes the extent to which a system’s internal states can be defined based on just its external outputs.
-The process itself entails reviewing the health of your system without interfering or interacting with it — you, instead, draw conclusions after analyzing the output data coming from the system.
+Observability describes the extent to which a system’s internal states can be defined based on its external outputs.
+The process itself entails reviewing the health of your system without interfering or interacting with it — you, instead, draw conclusions after analyzing its output data.

-An observable system, therefore, allows you to draw quick inferences from patterns and properties that are not necessarily pre-defined.
-What’s more, you don’t have to dive deep into all the parameters affecting your operations — once you gather insights from the output factors, you can go ahead and act on them:
+An observable system, therefore, enables you to draw quick inferences from patterns and properties that are not necessarily pre-defined.

 Examples of instances where observability comes in handy include: